 Our experienced personal injury lawyers, with offices in Delray Beach, Boca Raton, Plantation, Wellington, and Cherry Hill, NJ, know that there are a few important takeaways from the conclusion of this personal injury trial.

 Safely share the road with bicyclists.
 As this case clearly demonstrates, individuals operating motor vehicles need to be cautious with regard to others with whom they share the road, and this includes other motorists, pedestrians, and bicyclists.
 Being careful doesn’t simply mean not crashing into others; it includes making sure that the pathway is clear for you to open up your door – this is particularly relevant when you have parked on a busy street, in a city, etc.

 Keep your eyes on the road.
 Given the specifics of the jury’s findings, the driver and owner of the van share 36% of the fault in this case.
 Thus, it’s conceivable to derive from this that the jury believed that the van could have avoided hitting the bicyclist.
 Perhaps this might have been possible if the driver of the van were fully alert to his surroundings; maybe he would have noticed the bicyclist fall down and would have had time to brake before hitting her bike and then running her over.

 A lawyer can help you fight for your rights.
-Retaining the legal representation of an experienced personal injury attorney who knows the ins and outs of this type of trial can maximize your chances of successfully seeking compensation for your damages.
+Retaining the legal representation of an experienced personal injury attorney with bicycle accident cases who knows the ins and outs of this type of trial can maximize your chances of successfully seeking compensation for your damages.

 If you’ve been injured due to the recklessness or negligence of another, reach out to our experienced personal injury lawyers.
 To schedule a free consultation, give us a call at 561-266-9191 or e-mail us at email@example.com.